isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-can-fleas-bite-through-clothes.markdown

----
+﻿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Can Fleas Bite Through Clothes?
-$12025-05-19T00:00:00+00:00
 categories:
 - Fleas
 - Guide
 tags: []
 slug: /can-fleas-bite-through-clothes/
-$12025-05-19T00:00:00+03:00
 ---

 Fleas are
 [very stubborn parasites](https://pestpolicy.com/how-to-get-rid-of-fleas-in-the-house-fast/)
 .
 They like to suck blood from both humans and animals-more so our pets at home.
 When its cold outside, they find their way into our houses for survival.
 When on human, can fleas bite through clothes?
 - **Yes, and No, fleas cant bite through thick clothing or layers of clothes such as denim, jeans, and sneakers. **
 - **But, fleas can bite through thin clothes such as silk or lace - thin and tight fabric-like skin tights.
-Fleas cannot bite through clothes but like to find their way under the clothes and enjoy biting and sucking blood.�**
+Fleas cannot bite through clothes but like to find their way under the clothes and enjoy biting and sucking blood. **
 [amazon bestseller="Best Killer for Fleas" items="2" template="table"]
 *But, fleas will move under the clothes to feed on your exposed skin. * *Thus, you can stop flea bites by wearing closed-toe shoes, long trousers, and socks - and tuck the pant legs into your socks. *